Close Menu

 What motivates Dogs to Chase Squirrels?

 Once again, your dog is chasing another creature in your backyard.
-While their preferred little creatures maybe squirrels, your dog is not selective.
+While they’re preferred little creatures maybe squirrels, your dog is not selective.
+They chase anything they see, whether it’s a bunny, raccoon, possum, or anything else.

 Why is it that your dog pursues squirrels and other small hairy creatures?